 Either verbally or symbolically, the strategy used to solve each part of the problem is stated, as is the work used to find ratios, proportions, and partial answers to problems.
 Minor arithmetic errors may be present.
 Reasoning may contain incomplete, ambiguous or misrepresentative ideas.
 Accurate reasoning processes demonstrate the Mathematical Practices, (1) Make sense of problems and persevere in solving them and (2) Reason abstractly and quantitatively (since students need to abstract information from the problem, create a mathematical representation of the problem, and correctly work with unit rate, ratios and/or proportion).
 Evidence of the Mathematical Practice, (3) Construct viable arguments and critique the reasoning of others, is demonstrated by complete and accurate explanations.
 Evidence of the Mathematical Practice, (4) Model with mathematics, is demonstrated by representing the problem as pictorially, or with ratios and/or proportions.
+Evidence of the Mathematical Practice, (6) Attend to precision, can include proper use of ratio notation, proportion, and proper labeling of pictures and quantities.
 Evidence of the Mathematical Practice, (7) Look for and make use of structure, may be demonstrated by student recognition that parts b and c of this problem may successfully be solved with a proportion.
 Evidence of the Mathematical Practice, (8) Look for and express regularity in repeated reasoning, may be demonstrated by student use of the same reasoning process (repeated calculations) in both parts b and c.